Colac, Victoria: Events

 Colac was the home of the annual "Cliff Young Australian 6-day race".
 The event, which was originally orchestrated by Stuart Walker, occurred for over 20 years until 2006 and is a running/walking event.
 It was held on the Memorial Square which is right in the heart of Colac and attracted entries from all over the world.

 Also held at the Memorial Square is the annual Colac KANA festival taking place on the third Saturday of March.
 Many market stalls, children's entertainment and a song and dance stage can be found at the festival.
 The most popular feature of the festival is its parade through the streets of Colac's CBD.
 The parade showcases local primary schools and their students as well as local clubs, emergency service organisations and businesses.

 On the last week-end of October, first weekend in November the Colac Otway Arts Trail takes place.
 Featuring artists, studios and galleries in the Colac Otway Shire the trail also feature the 'Art Walk on Murray' where local artists display their work in the windows of the shops along the Murray Street precinct.

 Industry

-With a wealth of natural resources, such as agriculture and timber, Colac has a strong manufacturing background, with major local employers including Bulla Dairy Foods and AKD Softwoods.
+With a wealth of natural resources, such as agriculture and timber, Colac has a strong manufacturing background, with major local employers including Bulla Dairy Foods, Australian Lamb Company, and AKD Softwoods.

-While historically the region supported numerous successful brickworks, nowadays the major primary industries are agriculture, such as the dairying, beef, lamb and finewool merino industries.
+While historically the region supported numerous successful brickworks, nowadays the major primary industries are agriculture, such as the dairy, beef, lamb and fine-wool merino industries.